AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="object"></a>
 ##9.4 Object
-An Object MUST be present, as specified in this section, in all statements with cmi5 defined verbs.
+An Object MUST be present, as specified in this section, in all "cmi5 defined" statements.

 Except for Statements with the Satisfied verb, the Object in a cmi5 defined statement represents the AU.
 When the Object is the AU, the value of the Object's "id" property for a given AU MUST match the activityId defined in the launch URL.